We must have driven past the entrance to Gupteshwor Mahadev Cave 3 to 4 times on the way back down from the World Peace Pagoda.

 I would have to say that the most interesting thing I found leading up to the underground waterfall were the ground formations.
-They reminded me a bit of the caves I ventured into at the Skyline Caverns just outside of mainstream Virginia.
-The water that had rushed through the previously jagged walls in both places and in return left smooth, round corners that was just as soft as the water itself.
+They reminded me a few of the caves I ventured into at the Skyline Caverns just outside of mainstream Virginia.
+The water that had rushed through the previously jagged walls in both places and in return left smooth, round corners that were just as soft as the water itself.

 Surrounding the smooth round corners were a variety of lush green vegetation which grew in abundance around the waterfall; living off of the mist alone.
 As I let my eyes wonder with the rushing water down the waterfall and into the ground, I spent a little more time enjoying the serenity of the place then made my way to the actual cave entrance.

-Exiting the park, crossing the road and walking though yet another set of souvenir shopping stalls, I found the main entrance to the underground cave.
+Exiting the park, crossing the road and walking through yet another set of souvenir shopping stalls, I found the main entrance to the underground cave.
 It was pretty interesting too and, while still under construction, I saw the potential the entire place had.
 The architecture was making up to be something beautiful.

-A long set of spiral stairs made it’s way through a few small courtyards down into the ground where the finesse Nepalese architecture retreated to the cool enclosed walls of a humid cave.
+A long set of spiral stairs made its way through a few small courtyards down into the ground where the finesse Nepalese architecture retreated to the cool enclosed walls of a humid cave.